Frequently Asked Questions, Kayaking

 Do I have to have previous kayaking experience?

 No, although a reasonable level of health and fitness is required to enjoy the tour, no previous experience is necessary.
 You will be given detailed kayaking instruction before the tour and familiarised with your kayak.
-If you wish you can ask to go in the front of one of the double kayaks, this will make the experience easier as you will have a kayak buddy behind you.
+If you wish you can ask to go in the front of the double kayak, this will make the experience easier as you will only need to think about paddling, not steering.
 Also it is not all kayaking, walking and relaxing on the shore is part of the experience.

 What happens if the weather is not suitable on the day?

 If the weather is not suitable for kayaking on the day, we will do our best to contact you before the tour departure to postpone, cancel or offer an alternative.
 If the tour is cancelled and you have pre paid we will reimburse you in full.
 If you have booked the four hour kayak tour we can offer the Wairau Lagoon by vehicle tour at no extra cost.